groupdocs/docs.groupdocs.com/content/signature-net/release-notes/release-notes-2017/groupdocs.signature-for-.net-17.8.0-release-notes.md

 ## Public API and Backward Incompatible Changes

-This section lists public API changes that were introduced in GroupDocs.Signature for .NET 17.8.0.
+{{< alert style="info" >}}This section lists public API changes that were introduced in GroupDocs.Signature for .NET 17.8.0.
 It includes not only new and obsoleted public methods, but also a description of any changes in the behavior behind the scenes in GroupDocs.Signature which may affect existing code.
-Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.
+Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.{{< /alert >}}

 *   Added scope of Options classes to support Image documents signature processing.
 New classes describes target properties for different Signature type of Image files - **ImagesSignTextOptions** - Text Signature properties, **ImagesSignImageOptions** - Image Signature, **ImagesBarcodeSignOptions** - keeps Barcode Options for Image files, **ImagesQRCodeSignOptions** \- QR-Code Signature options, **ImagesStampSignOptions** - Stamp Signature Options for Image files.
 See public API examples to work with Image files.